3 things to do differently to ensure your child achieves academic excellence

 - You would have gained a far greater understanding of how your children learn, whether or not you felt they achieved under your guidance at home

 - You now have more insight into twenty-first century teaching and learning approaches than any generation of parents before

 - You would have created meaningful family relationship-building opportunities that would have dwarfed that of prior years, and these moments create the kinds of memories that will stay with your children.

-As an educator who advocated for a tighter home-school connection prior to the pandemic, it is thrilling to see signs of schools rethinking how they can better include parents in their children's educational journeys in the 2021 school year.
+As an educator who advocated for a tighter home-school connection prior to the pandemic, it is thrilling to see signs of schools rethinking how they can better include parents in their children’s educational journeys.

 The key way that you can continue on with your efforts is by tweaking your approach to communicating with and guiding your children in ways that educational research has established as best practice.
 This way, you can be confident that your child will receive a consistent message at home and at school, which is essential for learning growth.
 It’s also a great formula to help your child achieve academic excellence.

 3 ways to ensure your child achieves academic excellence

 The great news is the following concepts can easily be put into place with a subtle shift in mindset.
 And because children are so adaptable, they will respond to your adjustments far quicker than you may expect.